temiidayor/temiidayor/README.md

 - I build intelligent and scalable systems that solve real-world problems

 - I'm deeply interested in creating clean, efficient, and user-friendly solutions

-- I’m constantly learning and building with modern technologies to improve in tech world

 - Curious and always learning through documentation, experimentation and project based development